neerja28/CSE-5344-Computer-Networks-Project/Client-Server/README.md

 ex.
 GET index.html

 -----------------------------------------------------------------------
-PROGRAM 3: Simple HTTP Web Server to display the contents on the browser
+Program 3: Simple HTTP Web Server to display the contents on the browser
 ------------------------------------------------------------------------

 Execution: